Meeting-Maker/Front_End/README.md

 - #### Delete Guest (as owner)

-  - Delete guests and their votes from the meeting
+  - Delete guests and their votes from the meetings

 - #### System Messaging

   - Important actions are logged as a comment with a description.
-    - Ex.
-"Stephen removed Brandon from the meeting"
+    - "Stephen removed Brandon from the meeting"
-    - Ex.
-"Ming deleted their comment"
+    - "Ming deleted their comment"
-    - Ex.
-"Stephen removed a vote option with 2 votes (Brandon, Ming)"
+    - "Stephen removed a vote option with 2 votes (Brandon, Ming)"
   - Can be used for suggestions, vote explanations, or any other important information for future visitors

 - #### UI/UX